sjpaige/universities-api/README.md

 Create a local server that will be available as a GraphQL Playground, or it will have the ability to communicate with Postman / Insomnia.
 No Frontend work is required during this task.

+## Challenges

+- Creating the database without using a normal database that integrates with NestJs properly
+- Understanding the authentication system with GraphQL vs REST
+- High levels of abstraction of Guards
+- Time

+## Resources

+- [Nest JS Docs](https://docs.nestjs.com/) to understand how to create apis
+- [GraphQL Docs](https://graphql.org/learn/) to understand how to query with graphql
+- [Video](https://www.youtube.com/watch?v=XPSSgAPjTb4) that goes into implementation details around how the Authenticate, Autorization, and Guard should be setup using NestJS

 ## Installation

 ```bash